-False sunflower pruning for the final time this season can occur in fall, after the plant has finished blooming, cutting back false sunflowers to around 2-3 inches.
+False sunflower pruning for the final time this season can occur in fall, after the plant has finished blooming, cutting back false sunflowers to around 2 to 3 inches (5-7.5 cm.).
 Alternatively, you can wait until spring to prune back Heliopsis plants so finches and other small songbirds can enjoy the seeds throughout the winter.
 Many gardeners appreciate the texture and interest that the spent plant provides to the winter landscape.

 Additionally, postponing Heliopsis trimming by leaving the plant in place until spring also protects the ground from freezing and thawing and helps to prevent erosion.
 However, false sunflower pruning in fall or spring is fine.
 It all depends on your preferences.